finalclass/potem/README.md

 Learn from the examples:) You can find many of them in the `spec/` directory.

-## Version 2
+## Version 3

-Version 2 is not compatible with version 1.x.
+Version 3 is not compatible with version 1.x nor with 2.x.
+Potem class has been converted to "potem" function.
+Now you are able to `then` functions without "then" keyword because `potem` function returns itself.

 ## install